 In the experimental spirit of City as Site, we welcome artists interested in moving from the traditional studio, gallery and theatre space into the urban arena.
 Visual artists, writers, architects, designers, performance artists, urban planners and social activists are invited to apply.

-Guest lecturers have included: Tom Finkelpearl (New York City Department of Cultural Affairs), Todd Shalom (Elastic City), Risë Wilson (The Laundromat Project and Robert Rauschenberg Foundation), Radhika Subramaniam (Parsons The New School for Design), Martha Wilson (Franklin Furnace), Marlène Ramírez-Cancio (Hemispheric Institute of Performance & Politics), Micaela Martegani (More Art), Kameelah Jana Rasheed (artist, educator), Baseera Khan (artist) Esther Neff (artist, Panoply Performance Laboratory), Sheryl Oring (artist, educator), Shaun Leonardo (artist, educator), Lisa Kim (Two Trees), Alicia Grullon (artist, activist), Tomashi Jackson (artist).
+Guest lecturers have included: Tom Finkelpearl (New York City Department of Cultural Affairs), Risë Wilson (The Laundromat Project & Robert Rauschenberg Foundation), Radhika Subramaniam (Parsons The New School for Design), Martha Wilson (Franklin Furnace), Marlène Ramírez-Cancio (Hemispheric Institute of Performance & Politics), Micaela Martegani (More Art), Kameelah Jana Rasheed (artist and educator), Baseera Khan (artist), Esther Neff (artist, Panoply Performance Laboratory), Sheryl Oring (artist and educator), Shaun Leonardo (artist and educator), Lisa Kim (Two Trees), and Tomashi Jackson (artist).

 —PERRYNE LEE POY LOKHANDWALA